qua-platform/qualibrate/docs/calibration_library.md

 ## Loading and running a calibration graph

-Similar to calibration nodes, a [calibration graph](calibrationgraphs.md) can also be defined in the libraryfolder.
-A graph with name "singlequbit_tuneup" can be accessed using
+Similar to calibration nodes, a [calibration graph](calibration_graphs.md) can also be defined in the library folder.
+A graph with name "single_qubit_tuneup" can be accessed using

 ```python
 single_qubit_graph = library.graphs["single_qubit_tuneup"]